Tony Robinson (American football)

-Kevin Altona "Tony" Robinson (born January 22, 1964) is a former American football quarterback who played in the National Football League for the Super Bowl-winning Washington Redskins as a replacement member of their team during the 1987 players' strike.
+Kevin Altona "Tony" Robinson (born January 22, 1964) is an American former professional football player who was a quarterback who played in the National Football League (NFL) for the Super Bowl-winning Washington Redskins as a replacement member of their team during the 1987 players' strike.
 Along with other Redskins replacement players from that year, he was eventually awarded a Super Bowl ring.